-The upper legform impactor shall be rigid, foam covered at the impact side, and $350 \pm 5 \text{ mm} \log (\text{see Figure 13})$.
+The upper legform impactor shall be rigid, foam covered at the impact side, and $350 \pm 5 \text{ mm} \log (\text{see Figure 13})$ .

 - 6.3.1.2.1.
-The total mass of the upper legform impactor including those propulsion and guidance components which are effectively part of the impactor during the impact shall be 9.5 kg \pm 0.1 kg. - 6.3.1.2.2.
-The total mass of the front member and other components in front of the load transducer assemblies, together with those parts of the load transducer assemblies in front of the active elements, but excluding the foam and skin, shall be 1.95 ± 0.05 kg. - 6.3.1.2.3.
-The upper legform impactor for the bumper test shall be mounted to the propulsion system by a torque-limiting joint and be insensitive to off-axis loading.
+The total mass of the upper legform impactor including those propulsion and guidance components which are effectively part of the impactor during the impact shall be 9.5 kg $\pm$ 0.1 kg. - 6.3.1.2.2.
+The total mass of the front member and other components in front of the load transducer assemblies, together with those parts of the load transducer assemblies in front of the active elements, but excluding the foam and skin, shall be $1.95 \pm 0.05$ kg. - 6.3.1.2.3.
+The upper legform impactor for the bumper test shall be mounted to the propulsion system by a torque limiting joint and be insensitive to off-axis loading.
 The impactor shall move only in the specified direction of impact when in contact with the vehicle and shall be prevented from motion in other directions including rotation about any axis. - 6.3.1.2.4.
-The torque limiting joint shall be set so that the longitudinal axis of the front member is vertical at the time of impact with a tolerance of $\pm 2^{\circ}$, with the joint friction torque set to 675 Nm ± 25 Nm. - 6.3.1.2.5.
-The centre of gravity of those parts of the impactor which are effectively forward of the torque limiting joint, including any weights fitted, shall lie on the longitudinal centre line of the impactor, with a tolerance of ± 10 mm. - 6.3.1.2.6.
-The length between the load transducer centre lines shall be 310 ± 1 mm and the front member diameter shall be 50 ± 1 mm. - 6.3.1.2.7.
-For each test the foam flesh shall be two new sheets of 25 mm thick ConforTM foam type CF-45 or equivalent, which shall be cut from the sheet of material used for the dynamic certification test..
+The torque limiting joint shall be set so that the longitudinal axis of the front member is vertical at the time of impact with a tolerance of $\pm 2^{\circ}$ , with the joint friction torque set to 675 Nm $\pm 25$ Nm. - 6.3.1.2.5.
+The centre of gravity of those parts of the impactor which are effectively forward of the torque limiting joint, including any weights fitted, shall lie on the longitudinal centre line of the impactor, with a tolerance of $\pm 10$ mm. - 6.3.1.2.6.
+The length between the load transducer centre lines shall be $310 \pm 1$ mm and the front member diameter shall be $50 \pm 1$ mm. - 6.3.1.2.7.
+For each test the foam flesh shall be two new sheets of 25 mm thick foam type CF-45 or equivalent, which shall be cut from the sheet of material used for the dynamic certification test.
 The skin shall be a 1.5 mm thick fibre reinforced rubber sheet.
-The foam and rubber skin together shall weigh 0.6 ± 0.1 kg (this excludes any reinforcement, mountings, etc. which are used to attach the rear edges of the rubber skin to the rear member).
+The mass of the foam and the rubber skin together shall be $0.6 \pm 0.1$ kg (this excludes any reinforcement, mountings, etc. which are used to attach the rear edges of the rubber skin to the rear member).
 The foam and rubber skin shall be folded back towards the rear, with the rubber skin attached via spacers to the rear member so that the sides of the rubber skin are held parallel.
-The foam shall be of such a size and shape that an adequate gap is maintained between the foam and components behind the front member, to avoid significant load paths between the foam and these components. - 6.3.1.2.8.
-The test impactor or at least the foam flesh shall be stored during a period of at least four hours in a controlled storage area with a stabilized humidity of 35 per cent \pm 15 per cent and a stabilized temperature of 20 ± 4 °C prior to impactor removal for calibration.
+The foam shall be of such a size and shape that an adequate gap is maintained between the foam and these components. - 6.3.1.2.8.
+The test impactor or at least the foam flesh shall be stored during a period of at least four hours in a controlled storage area with a stabilized humidity of 35 percent $\pm$ 15 percent and a stabilized temperature of $20 \pm 4$ °C prior to impactor removal for calibration.
 After removal from the storage the impactor shall not be subjected to conditions other than those pertaining in the test area.